 A flask filled with hot chocolate and a small bag of marshmallows always makes a decadent drink at the end of the meal.

-We have also been known to take out precook and hot jacket potatoes in our food flask and just add some cheese to them once we are out.
+We have also been known to take out precooked and hot jacket potatoes in our food flask and just add some cheese to them once we are out.
 I love these hot picnic ideas by Going on an Adventure.

 You can not have enough chocolate when it is cold, so this Rocky Road by Nurturestore is wonderful and delicious too.
 Better still it is simple enough that the kids can make it and there is no baking required.

 Another cake that we wouldn’t be without on an Autumn picnic is parking and my go to recipe my Aunt Chris’ Parkin.

 We were sent a hamper and some Vita Coco Kids naturally fruit flavoured water in Apple & Blackcurrant and Mango & Pineapple flavour and they have been a huge hit, not only with the boys but me and the Husbeast too.
 They are great tasting, contain less sugar than other juices in the shops and are perfect for picnics all year round.
 We enjoyed them so much that we have been and bought more.
 They are perfect for Maxi to rehydrate when he is playing junior football at the weekend.

 We were also sent this fantastic picnic hamper from House of Fraser to review and have been using it for our wonderful Autumn picnics.
 Unfortunately we were sent it in the summer and never found time to use it, so this particular one has gone out of stock.
 Bad Jen.
 It is however, beautiful and really eye catching and it is wonderful to have a grown up hamper which has come in to its own for back of the car picnics.
 It has real crockery, which yes makes it weighty, but lovely if you don’t have to carry it far.